Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 Format:
       clipb2var <strvar>

-Copys text data in clipboard to <strvar>.
+Copys the text data in clipboard to <strvar>.

 The "clipb2var" command returns one of the following values in the system variable "result":

 Value   Meaning
 -----------------------
-0       Couldn't open the clipboard, or data is not a text data.
+0       Can not open the clipboard.
+Or the clipboard content is not a text data.
-1       Copy to <strvar> was successful.
+1       Copying to <strvar> is successful.

+Example:
+	clipb2var data
+	messagebox data 'clipboard data'